grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 ### What are roles?

-Within an organization, Grafana has established three primary roles - organization administrator, editor, and viewer - which dictate the user's level of access and permissions, including the ability to edit data sources or create teams.
+Within an organization, Grafana has established three primary [organization roles]({{< relref "../roles-and-permissions/#organization-roles" >}}) - organization administrator, editor, and viewer - which dictate the user's level of access and permissions, including the ability to edit data sources or create teams.
 To be a member of any organization, every user must be assigned a role.

 In addition, Grafana provides a server administrator role that grants access to and enables interaction with resources that affect the entire instance, including organizations, users, and server-wide settings.